Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

     *[Template](/docs/german-freelance-visa-letter-of-intent) - [example](/docs/letter-of-intent-example-german-freelance-visa) - [detailed guide](/guides/freelance-visa-letter-of-intent)*
     These letters come from potential clients that want to hire you.
 They are not necessarily contracts; they only show that companies have the *intention* to hire you.
 These letters are *really* important.[^41] They prove that you can find work in Germany.
 Letters of intent in German and from German companies are preferred, and sometimes required.[^42] Signed contracts are better than letters of intent.
 Some *Ausländerbehörde* employees want letters with salary information.[^43]

-### Complete document checklist
+### Document checklist

-This list contains the same documents as above.
-You can use it as a checklist when gathering the documents.
+Here is a summary of all required documents

 - [ ] Address registration confirmation (*[[Anmeldebestätigung]]*)
 - [ ] Appointment confirmation from the *Ausländerbehörde*